Micron Technology, Inc. [MU] – A worthy stock for long-term investors

 Shifting the focus to workforce efficiency, Micron Technology, Inc. [MU] earns $632,595 for each employee under its payroll.
 Similarly, this company’s Receivables Turnover is 5.40 and its Total Asset Turnover is 0.51.
 This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 1.78 and its Current Ratio is 2.58.
 This company, considering these metrics, has a healthy ratio between its short-term liquid assets and its short-term liabilities, making it a less risky investment.

-This stock’s Beta value is currently 1.74, which indicates that it is 6.02% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 41.26.
-This RSI score is good, suggesting this stock is neither overbought or oversold.
+This stock’s Beta value is currently 1.74, which indicates that it is 8.24% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 27.51.
+This stock, according to these metrics, is currently Oversold.

 Conclusion: Is Micron Technology, Inc. [MU] a Reliable Buy?